gururaj-s/PrIDE/README.md

     ./rfm.perf.pride.sh                        # Collect and Report Stats for Figure 14
     ```

-#### Notes on Gem5 Simulations:
+#### Helpful Debugging Notes:

-**Note on Simulation Time:** Running all experiments takes almost 3-4 days on a system with 22 cores.
+* **Note on Simulation Time:** Running all experiments takes almost 3-4 days on a system with 22 cores.
 This can be sped up by increasing the `MAX_GEM5_PARALLEL_RUNS` .
 By default it is set to 22.
   * To reduce experiment runtime, you may reduce instr. count (`MAX_INSTS`) in `runscript.sh`to 100Mn.
   * The dominant simulation cost then is running the checkpointing process, which takes ~1.5 days,

-**Note on Simulation Crashese:** One reason could be an issue with the benchmarks.
+* **Note on Simulation Crashes:** One reason could be an issue with the benchmarks.
 A limited number of processor cores or limited DRAM can also be incapable of running 22 Gem5 processes in parallel causing crashes.
   * To check the benchmarks, one can try to run the benchmarks natively (without Gem5).
   * If amount of cores or DRAM is the limitation, one can decrease the `MAX_GEM5_PARALLEL_RUNS`.
 This will however linearly increase the simulation time.